 Dr. Sue Maxam's Biography

-Dr. Sue Maxam is the Assistant Vice President of Undergraduate Education at Pace University where she has worked since 1989 in a variety of progressively responsible leadership roles relating to retention, advising, student engagement, academic enrichment, and career services.
+Dr. Sue Maxam is the Assistant Vice President for Student Success at Pace University where she has worked since 1989 in a variety of progressively responsible leadership roles relating to retention, advising, student engagement, academic enrichment, and career services.
 In her current position, Sue provides oversight to all units within the Division for Student Success.

-Sue has co-developed and/or provides leadership for a wide variety of student success initiatives in collaboration with various units throughout the University, including the Provost’s Undergraduate Student-Faculty Research Program; student mentoring and leadership programs; the Comprehensive Freshman Advising Program; Partnership for Advising Excellence (an advisor training, development and support program for faculty and staff); sophomore experience initiatives; and the Freshman Experience Advisory and Action Team.
+Sue has co-developed and/or provides leadership for a wide variety of student success initiatives in collaboration with various units throughout the University, including the Provost’s Undergraduate Student-Faculty Research Program; student mentoring and leadership programs; the Comprehensive Freshman Advising Program; Partnership for Advising Excellence (an advisor training, development and support program for faculty and staff); first generation empowerment programs; and numerous retention initiatives.

-Sue is Past President of the New York State Cooperative and Experiential Education Association (NYSCEEA) and Regional Coordinator and NYS Board Member for the ACE Network for Women Leaders in Higher Education, in addition to serving on a number of advisory boards within Pace (e.g., ePortfolio; Setters Leadership Program; Peace and Justice Studies; and GreenPace).
+Sue is Past President of the New York State Cooperative and Experiential Education Association (NYSCEEA), Regional Coordinator and NYS Board Member for the ACE Network for Women Leaders in Higher Education, in addition to serving on a number of advisory boards within and outside of Pace.

-Sue is the recipient of the following awards: NYS ACE Catalyst Award for Women Leaders, Faculty Advisor Award; Carol Russett Award for Women Leaders in Higher Education; National Jefferson Award for Public Service (Bronze); Pace President’s Award for Staff Excellence; Mental Health Association of Westchester’s ‘Making a Difference’ Award; Future Educators of America’s Commitment to Inspirational Teaching Award; Pace Outstanding Service Award for Student Centeredness; and Pace Outstanding Service Award for Teamwork.
+Sue is the recipient of numerous awards, including: NYS ACE Catalyst Award for Women Leaders, Faculty Advisor Award; Carol Russett Award for Women Leaders in Higher Education; National Jefferson Award for Public Service (Bronze); Pace President’s Award for Staff Excellence; Pace Ally of the Year Award; Pace Diversity Leadership Award; Mental Health Association of Westchester’s ‘Making a Difference’ Award; Future Educators of America’s Commitment to Inspirational Teaching Award; Pace Outstanding Service Award for Student Centeredness; and Pace Outstanding Service Award for Teamwork, to name a few.

-Sue has taught at Pace since 2000 and has created several learning communities and courses (two of which were civic engagement-oriented), related to environmental studies, and peace and justice studies, and public speaking.
+Sue has taught at Pace since 2000 and has created several learning communities and courses (three of which were civic engagement-oriented), related to environmental studies, peace and justice studies, cultural intelligence, and public speaking.
 She also co-developed and taught a doctoral course entitled Sustainability and Education.

 Sue Maxam, Ed.D.